itsaman08/Chat-Bot/README.md

 * [Jupyter.Notebook](https://jupyter.org/install) : Latest Version

 ## Installation
-1. Download "ChatBot by- Aman Gupta.ipynb" file from above.
+1. Download all three files from above.
 2. Now open Jupyter Notebook.
 3. In the top-right corner of the page, click Upload.
+4. Upload all files which you downloaded.
-4. Upload "ChatBot by- Aman Gupta.ipynb" file.
+5. Open "ChatBot by- Aman Gupta".
-5. Open the above file.
 6. Click on Kernel option and select "Restart and Run All".

-## Datasets Used
-If you cant access datasets from the link then download both files from above and also upload them on JupyterFile. test_qa-220120-145430.txt : train_qa-220120-145526.txt :